covirus/covirus/README.md

 ## Main Features

 #### Current
 * Datasets: we provide an Dataset object for each dataset inside the lib.
-Each object have `pd.DataFrame` and other useful infos about specific datasets available around the world.
+Each object may have one or more `pd.DataFrame` and other useful infos about specific datasets available around the world.

 #### Future
 * Models: i.e.: SIR, SEIR, Bayesian estimators will be provided to facilitate predictions and projections.
 These models should be validated by a health professional, such as an epidemiologist.